ndlopes-github/RailwayOptSitePos/README.md

 # RailwayOptSitePos

-This repository reflects the implementation of an algorithm based on a paper that is set to appear.
-Please note that the contents of this repository are currently under development and may undergo changes as we refine the implementation to align with the paper.
-We encourage you to keep an eye on this repository for updates.
+This repository reflects the implementation of an algorithm based on the following  paper.

 ## Paper Details